hilbert/hilbert-docker-images/README.md

 * `:cups` is supposed to run CUPS server (:6631) - needs to be tested.

+NOTE: under Mac OS X the user may need to use `xsocat.sh` from under an X11-Terminal (as it needs to know `$DISPLAY`).
 NOTE: i previously used `boot2docker` under Mac OS X, with X11 setup
 following: `https://github.com/docker/docker/issues/8710` (make sure to fix your firewall, and X11 settings), but after the recent changes it may be incompatible with boot2docker anymore...
 Sorry!